Ant-Man (film): Post-production

 Following the completion of principal photography, Marvel released an updated synopsis revealing that Jordi Mollà was included in the cast and the names of several supporting characters.
 However, Mollà subsequently did not appear in the theatrical release of the film.
 Reed explained that the film's original opening, which was filmed and cut in the editing process, featured a standalone sequence similar to the opening of a James Bond film, where an unseen Pym was attempting to retrieve some microfilm from Mollà's character, Castillo, a Panama army general.
 Reed stated the scene was going to show Ant-Man's powers, without seeing him, almost "like an Invisible Man sequence, and it's really, really cool.
 It started to feel tonally disconnected from the movie we were making and story-wise, and it also kind of like, it set a standalone adventure, but it didn't just connect to the rest of our story...It felt like vestige of those earlier drafts [by Wright and Cornish], which as a standalone thing was really cool."
 Dan Lebental and Colby Parker, Jr. served as film editors.
 In March 2015, Hayley Atwell confirmed that she would reprise her role as Peggy Carter in the film.
+William Sadler later said he had reprised his role of President Matthew Ellis from the film Iron Man 3 (2013) and the television series Agents of S.H.I.E.L.D.
+(2013-2020) for a cameo appearance in Ant-Man, but the scene was cut from the finished film.
 In April 2015, Reed stated that the film was not completed yet and would be undergoing "a little bit of additional" filming.